 It is easy to give up when faced with failure.
 It is not an uncommon thing to give our best and watch it fall apart in front of our eyes.
 This inevitably leaves us feeling dejected and discouraged.
 We have all been there.
 We have poured our hearts into something so important and so precious, only to see it blow away in the cold winds of failure.
 I would wager that most of us have experienced this in some form or fashion.
 Many of us are experiencing it right now.

 Life can feel unfair.
 Things go wrong – many times in ways that leave us broken.
 Often, it goes bad due to our own failings or flaws, though that is a separate conversation for another day.
 The failure I am discussing now is a different thing altogether.
 We can diligently live out our purpose and calling and still see it crumble at our feet.
 We can know, without a doubt, that we are doing the right thing and still be crushed by disappointment.
-We can do the righteous thing and receive suffering, loss, and even death as our reward.
+Suffering, loss, and even death can be our reward even when we do the righteous thing.

 Take the real-life story of Jim Elliot and the Ecuadorian missionaries.
 On January 8, 1956, Jim Elliot, Peter Fleming, Ed McCully, Roger Youderian, and Nate Saint were brutally killed by warriors from the Waodani tribe in the jungles of Ecuador.
 This occurred after months of trying to connect with the tribe.
 In fact, a few days before they were martyred, they had met with a small group from the tribe and were thrilled that God had finally opened this door.
 They had been led to the Waodani tribe.
 They knew the risks, as their correspondence and writings would later attest, but they also knew that if this was the will of God, they had only one choice: obey.
 By any human standard, their mission was a total failure.